Aminebenmansour/koul/SemiAutoRecon/README.md

 ### Python 3

-SemiAutoRecon requires the usage of Python 3.7+ and pip, which can be installed on Kali Linux using the following commands:
+semiautorecon requires the usage of Python 3.7+ and pip, which can be installed on Kali Linux using the following commands:

 ```bash
 sudo apt install python3